shigeru22/osuscorerank-server/docs/6-scores.md

           }
         },
         "score": "233011877962",
-        "pp": 5074,
+        "pp": 5074
-        "globalRank": 45789,
-        "delta": -1
       },
       // ...
     ],
-    "inactives": {
-      "recentlyInactive": 6
-    },
     "total": 6
   }
 }
 ```

-## Get score ranking (country)
+## Get country scores

 Retrieves all score in the database by country specified in route parameter.
-The queried results are either sorted by score or by Performance Points (pp), creating a ranking list.

-Also returns number of inactive users.
-Delta calculation is also provided from previously refreshed ranking state.

 #### GET `/scores/country/{id}`